 New regulations can introduce complex systems and procedures.
-Compartmentalised vehicles, multitemperature, multi-zone loads can be difficult for drivers who may not have the experience or skills to monitor, analyse and fix temperature problems.
 There are enough distractions for drivers on the road without having to worry about fixing an accidental defrost.
 This is when remote, two-way control can and does save the day.

-Temperature management systems allow approved users twoway reefer unit control in the event of an issue.
-Remote control features include switching the reefer on and off, defrost initiation, clearing alarms or changing the mode of operation from any location any time.
+Temperature management systems allow approved users twoway reefer unit control in the event of a problem.
+Remote control features include switching the reefer on/off, defrost initiation, clearing alarms or changing the mode of operation from any location at any time.